 Today I heard a sermon of an older man who spent his early years as a Catholic priest and his middle years as a Marxist organizer, before becoming a Baptist pastor.
 He noted that no step along his path was a waste because he gained from each step and helped him in his life and ministry today.

 I went formally into ministry when I was 38.
 Before that I was a mechanical engineer, and before that I was in the US Navy.
-As a conning officer (my most common watchstation, not my billet, of course), I worked with CIC and the quartermasters to determine where we are and how to get to where we want to get to.
+As a conning officer, my watchstation on my ship, I worked with CIC and the quartermasters to determine where we are and how to get to where we want to go.
 On the ocean, that can be a bit of a trick… especially in the past.
-In this day of GPS, it is a lot easier, and even before that, Loran-C and Omega provided help in determining where you are.
+In this day of GPS, it is a lot easier, and even before that, Loran-C and Omega provided help in determining where one was.
 But before that, things were much more tricky.